thephpleague/url/4.0/components/overview.md

 - The `League\Url\Query` class handles the URL query component;
 - The `League\Url\Fragment` class handles the URL fragment component;

-Those classes share common methods to view and update their values and just like the `League\Url\Url` class, they are defined as immutable value objects.
+Those classes share common methods to view and update their values.

+<p class="message-notice">Just like the <code>League\Url\Url</code> class, they are defined as immutable value objects.</p>

 ## URL part instantiation